bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 # Updating Dashboard Mapping

-Management → Kibana → Saved → Object
+Management → Kibana → Saved → Objects

 If any component of docker get updated, Kibana re-add all the dashboard.
 It is important to delete them by searching in the search bar: cowrie dshield.
 Select and delete them all and download the current map and manually upload it in this same location.
 Go to this directory: https://github.com/bruneaug/DShield-SIEM/tree/main/scripts